 1. Introduction to Vietnam VAT

-The following products are exempt from Vietnam VAT:
+Specifically, the following products are exempt from Vietnam VAT:

-- Other regulated products that relate to agriculture;
+- Other products that relate to agriculture;

 - Transfer of rights to use land;

-- Certain insurance services;
+- Insurance services;

-- Healthcare services for human and animals;
+- Healthcare services for humans and animals;

 - Public transportation by bus and tramcar;